Table of contents

 The Endless Cycle of Samsara

 Yoga and Buddhism share the belief in Samsara – the infinite cycle of life and death.
 When something is born, it must die sooner or later (in our relative phenomenal world).
 Being in Samsara, according to these traditions, is a cycle of suffering from which we need to get out.
-Whether or not you believe in reincarnation, you cannot deny the fact that we are born into this world without choosing to, and when we grow we realize that we cannot satisfy all our needs and we cannot control most things.
+Whether or not you believe in reincarnation, you cannot deny the fact that we are born into this world without choosing to, and when we grow we realize that we cannot satisfy all our desires and cannot control most of the things that happens to us (most notably, we cannot stop the flow of time and cannot stay young forever).
 Furthermore, each day that passes brings us closer to our inevitable death.
 This sounds pessimistic, but Patanjali and the Buddha were not pessimistic.
 They analyze, each in his own way, the cause of our suffering, and show us a way out of it!

 Don't miss Eyal's books...